solimantwali/ece1508/baseline/README.md

 # Baseline Generation Pipeline (LM Studio)

 This project runs a set of prompts through a local Llama-3 model served by LM Studio.
-The script reads a JSONL file of prompts, sends each prompt to the LM Studio API server, and writes the model outputs to a file for later analysis.
+The script reads a JSON file of prompts, sends each prompt to the LM Studio API server, and writes the model outputs to a file for later analysis.

 ## Prerequisites